Provider rating

 Average latency.
 The average latency in the last second for each provider in each dimension.

 Error rate.
 We have very little tolerance for errors, so if a provider returns 10-20 errors, it will be heavily weighted within the ML algorithm and the next prediction of the performance will be very low.
-It's worth noticing that we filter out errors caused by clients or dRPC.
-The error effect on a rating can last from seconds to hours, depending on the number and the severity of errors.
+The error effect on rating can last from seconds to hours, depending on the number of errors.

 EMAs.
 As described above, it allow the rating algorithm to remember the history of the provider's performance.